Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

-Data have been collected during the 2023--2024 run period using beam energies of 6.6, 8.8, and 11~GeV.
+Data have been collected during the 2023--2024 run period with beam energies of 6.6, 8.8, and 11~GeV.
 These different beam energies provide lever arms in $Q^2$ and $x_B$ for disentangling the real and imaginary parts of the CFFs and for testing the scaling behavior predicted by QCD factorization.
 Table~\ref{tab:kinematics} summarizes the representative kinematic points covered during the campaign.

-The simultaneous coverage of low and high $x_B$ values corresponds to probing both moderate and large momentum transfers $|t|$, offering direct sensitivity to the transverse localization of quarks in the nucleon.
-Higher $x_B$ values enhance sensitivity to valence-quark dynamics, whereas lower $x_B$ regions probe sea-quark and gluon correlations.
+The simultaneous coverage of low and high $x_B$ values corresponds to an overall momentum-transfer range of $|t| \in [0.06,\,1.30]~\mathrm{GeV}^2$, offering direct sensitivity to the transverse localization of quarks in the nucleon.